ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/data-types.md

 A `Nullable` type field can’t be included in table indexes.

-`NULL` is the default value for any `Nullable` type, unless specified otherwise in the ByteHouse server configuration.
+`NULL` is the default value for any `Nullable` type, unless specified otherwise in the ByConity server configuration.

 **Example**